silicogenesis/protkit/README.md

     with publications that are monolithic in nature.
 Unfortunately, this makes it difficult to work with those tools as they make inherent assumptions about the data and the computational infrastructure that is available.
 Protkit is designed to be modular and interoperable.
 New modules can be added to the library with ease.
-As researchers adopts the framework, it allows them to focus on the development of new algorithms and methods, rather than having to worry about how these tools will be combined together.
+As researchers adopt the framework it allows them to focus on the development of new algorithms and methods, rather than having to worry about how these tools will be combined.

 **Machine Learning**

 We are seeing rapid advances in machine learning and deep learning applied to computational biology.
 Unfortunately, the way in which datasets are prepared for machine learning applications often leaves a lot to be desired.
 For example, datasets are often prepared in an ad-hoc manner and are not reproducible.
-In other cases, the datasets are not balanced and are biased towards a particular families of proteins that are overrepresented in the population.
+In other cases, the datasets are not balanced and are biased towards particular families of proteins that are overrepresented in the population.

 - **Dataset creation**.
 Protkit provides a rich set of methods for creating datasets for machine learning applications.
 These methods are designed to be reproducible and extensible.
-We are taking care to ensure that tools are build into the process to ensure that datasets are balanced and are not biased towards a particular families of proteins.
+We are taking care to ensure that tools are built into the process to ensure that datasets are balanced and are not biased towards particular families of proteins.

 - **Support for machine learning frameworks**.
-Protkit provides support for different machine learning frameworks, such as PyTorch and Tensorflow.
+Protkit provides support for different machine learning frameworks such as PyTorch and Tensorflow.
 We are working on building dataloaders for these frameworks that can be used to load datasets into these frameworks across a wide variety of machine learning models.